 Although, VanDeHey says cyclists should visit the Stevens Point Area in person just to ride the trails and routes of this bike-friendly community.
 “The cycling infrastructure in the Stevens Point Area is amazing.”
 Add to that 4 different bike shops that are well-equipped to help cyclists, VanDeHey noted that the vast network of paths, including the Green Circle Trail system, plentiful bike lanes, and beautiful routes make biking in the region a joy.
 “Significant expansions made to mountain bike trails at Standing Rocks County Park and the new lodge definitely are hidden gems!”

-In August, the Hostel Shoppe will welcome riders during the ‘Pedal Point Rally’.
-The event merges two long-standing events in the region, the Midwest Recumbent Rally and Bike for Boys & Girls Club.
-The 2020 event will include a bike rodeo for kids, demo’s, hosted rides, as well as live music, food trucks, and a beer garden.
+In August, the Hostel Shoppe will welcome riders to the Pledge Ride Challenge, a bike your own challenge to support the Boy’s and Girls Club.
+The 2020 re-envisioned for COVID ‘Pedal Point Rally’ merges two long-standing events in the region, the Midwest Recumbent Rally and Bike for Boys & Girls Club.
+Future events will include a bike rodeo for kids, demo’s, hosted rides, as well as live music, food trucks, and a beer garden.
 “We are trying to connect with the community, raise funds for a good cause, and bring cyclists together whether they ride on 2 or 3 wheels, sitting up or laid back!”Learn more about the Hostel Shoppe here.
 Find out more about biking in the Stevens Point Area here and order a free Visitors Guide to start planning your trip today.